alamedyang/magedocs/Obsidian/tilesets.md

 The [[encoder|encoder]] indexes the pallets of each image, and there is therefore a **maximum of 255 colors per tileset image** (excluding transparency, which is always included, making it 256 colors total).
 The encoder will let you know if one of your tilesets is over the color limit.

 ::: tip
 If you're having trouble keeping your pallets under control, consider using the PNG-8 and GIF file formats, as they cannot contain more than 256 colors.
-Just remember that at least one of these colors must be transparent!
+Just remember that at least one of these colors must be transparent.
 :::

-If you need extra colors, consider splitting the tileset into multiple files — maps will quite happily use tiles from multiple tilesets with no trouble, provided the tiles are of uniform size.
+If you need extra colors, consider splitting the tileset into multiple files.
+Maps will quite happily use tiles from multiple tilesets with no trouble, provided the tiles are of uniform size.

 ::: tip Best Practice
 On embedded, pixel data is streamed from the ROM chip, but the tileset pallets must be held in RAM.
 Because RAM is very, very precious, **please combine tilesets if there isn't a compelling reason to keep them in separate files**.
 Entity sprite sheets are typically kept separate, for instance, but you might combine spritesheets for similar entities, or combine all character entity portraits.
-(And naturally, tilesets with differing tile sizes must be separate!)
+(And naturally, tilesets with differing tile sizes must be separate.)
 :::

 ### Updating Tileset Images on the Fly